A guided tour of the Mina de Yeso del Castellon Alto de Galera, the geological, geomorphological and archaeological aspects of the site

 During European Geopark week activities are organised throughout the Granada Geopark area in the municipalities of Guadix, Baza, Huéscar and Montes.

-Julie and I are looking forward to an activity organised by Onturi.com on the evening of Saturday 29th May.
-The activity is a guided tour of the Mina de Yeso del Castellon Alto de Galera.
-Castellon de Alto de Galera is an important archaeological site, its Argar history well recorded, what is less well known is the spectacular gypsum mine on which it stands or the geological and geomorphological reasons for its being in that enclave.
+Julie and I looked forward to an activity organised by Onturi.com.
+The activity was a guided tour of the Mina de Yeso del Castellon Alto de Galera.
+Castellon de Alto de Galera is an important archaeological site, its Argar history is well recorded, what is less well known is the spectacular gypsum mine on which it stands or the geological and geomorphological reasons for its being in that enclave.
+With an archaeologist, a geologist and a historian in tow, the tour was a huge success.

 The tour will be conducted by professionals from three fields: official tourist guide, archaeologist and geologist who will, hopefully, integrate the geological, geomorphological and archaeological aspects of the site.